Electric Vehicle Fleet and Charging Infrastructure Planning: Introduction

-{\it General bounds.} We provide a policy-independent bound on the minimum number of vehicles and chargers needed to sustain a service level of $\alpha \in (0,1)$ that depends on the arrival rate of requests $\lambda$, the average trip times $T_R$, and the ratio of charge and discharge rate $r$.
-More precisely, the minimum number of vehicles and chargers has to be at least $(1+r)T_R \alpha \lambda + \Omega(\lambda^{1-\gamma})$ and $r T_R \alpha \lambda + \Omega(\lambda^{2\gamma})$, respectively, for some $\gamma \in [1/3,1/2]$.
-Here, $rT_R$ represents the time an EV needs to spend charging due to the battery lost while completing a trip request.
-Thus, we need at least as many vehicles as the ones that are serving customers and recharging.
-Also, the number of chargers must be sufficient to accommodate all EVs that need to charge due to the energy consumed while fulfilling trip requests.
-Additionally, the system requires an extra $\Omega(\lambda^{1-\gamma})$ vehicles and $\Omega(\lambda^{2\gamma})$ chargers.
-The system requires more chargers when there are fewer vehicles.
-A higher density of chargers implies a shorter drive time to a charger, which reduces the number of EVs needed.
-Similarly, a system with a larger fleet size can accommodate a longer drive to a charger, which reduces the number of chargers required.
-Furthermore, there is a limit to the benefits of adding chargers to decrease the fleet size or adding vehicles to decrease the number of chargers.
-In particular, the system cannot operate with less than $\Theta(\lambda^{1/2})$ extra vehicles or less than $\Theta(\lambda^{2/3})$ extra chargers.
-We depict the unachievable mix of fleet size and charging infrastructure in \Cref{fig:scaling_main_contribution}.
+We provide a policy-independent lower bound and a near-matching upper bound on the minimum number of vehicles and chargers needed to sustain a service level of $\alpha \in (0,1)$.
+These bounds depend on the arrival rate of requests $\lambda$, the average trip times $T_R$, and the ratio of charge and discharge rate $r$.
+In the baseline setting---constant arrival rate---the system operator can achieve any service level $\alpha \in (0,1)$ by setting the number of vehicles and chargers equal to no more and no less than $(1+r) T_R \alpha \lambda + \Theta(\lambda^{1-\gamma})$ and $r T_R \alpha \lambda + \Theta(\lambda^{2\gamma})$, respectively, for any $\gamma\in [1/3, 1/2)$.
+That is, the system needs at least as many vehicles as the ones that are serving customers ($T_R\alpha \lambda$) and recharging ($rT_R \alpha \lambda $), and as many chargers to accommodate all EVs that need to charge due to the energy consumed during trips.
+Additionally, the system requires an extra $\Theta(\lambda^{1-\gamma})$ vehicles and $\Theta(\lambda^{2\gamma})$ chargers, showing a fundamental trade-off: a higher (lower) density of chargers implies a shorter (longer) drive-to-charger time, which reduces (increases) the fleet size requirement.
+However, there is a limit to the benefits of trading off EVs and chargers.
+The system cannot operate with less than $\Theta(\lambda^{1/2})$ extra vehicles or less than $\Theta(\lambda^{2/3})$ extra chargers.